UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 Document Store APIs.

 The Document Store is designed to be a standalone CDR component that can be used independently.
-Integration with xDD confers several advantages to the Document Store.
-Since xDD has already been working with the USGS to acquire, store, and index relevant documents, the Document Store is "seeded" with a large number of highly relevant documents, and xDD's search APIs can be used to navigate this set.
-However, the only information from xDD that we depend on in the document store is document title and DOI; in principle, other knowledge curation systems (e.g., the TA2 knowledge graph) can be integrated with the Document Store along similar lines.
+Integration with xDD confers several advantages: The Document Store is "seeded" with a set of documents that xDD has been working with the USGS to acquire, store, and index; xDD's search APIs can be used to navigate this set.
+However, the only information from xDD that we depend on in the document store is title and DOI; in principle, other knowledge curation systems (e.g., the TA2 knowledge graph) can be integrated with the Document Store along similar lines.